You are here

 Place an exterior hard drives or a hard drive that has been removed from a computer into a zippered plastic storage bag and seal the bag.
 If you are bagging multiple hard drives, be sure to label the bags in a way that enables you to identify the drives easily.
 (Note that storage in plastic bags is appropriate only in such emergency situations.)
 If you do not want to remove the hard drive from a damaged laptop or desktop computer or if you have a server that contains multiple drives, simply place the damaged hardware temporarily in a heavy-duty plastic trash bag and seal the bag with waterproof tape.
 If you are bagging multiple pieces of similar-looking hardware, label the bags in a way that makes it easy for you to identify the contents.

 Only an experienced disaster recovery vendor should attempt to recover data housed on a water-damaged hard drive.
 An inexperienced person who attempts to clean and read a damaged drive will likely destroy the data it contains and damage the equipment used to read it.
-The State Archives maintains a list of disaster recovery vendors, and the U.S. National Archives and Records Administration has developed a guide to salvage and stabilization of hard drives that includes a detailed list of things one should consider when contracting with a disaster recovery vendor.
+The U.S. National Archives and Records Administration has developed a guide to salvage and stabilization of hard drives that includes a detailed list of things one should consider when contracting with a disaster recovery vendor.